 - By consuming the contents of the host cells upon contact.

 There are several types of pathogens that are responsible for various plant diseases.
-Brief description of each type is given below following their examples.
+A brief description of each type is given below following their examples.

-- Microorganisms: Fungi, bacteria, virus, protozoa, viroids, mycoplasma, flagellates, algae, rickettsia, slime moulds etc.
+- Microorganisms: Fungi, bacteria, virus, protozoa, viroids, mycoplasma, flagellates, algae, rickettsia, slime molds etc.

-- Animals: Mammals, insects, mites, slugs, snails, nematodes, ants, moths, bettles, aphids, butterfly etc.
+- Animals: Mammals, insects, mites, slugs, snails, nematodes, ants, moths, beetles, aphids, butterfly etc.

-- Higher plants: Parsitic angiosperms (Cuscuta reflexa), competitors (weeds such as Lantana camara)
+- Higher plants: Parasitic angiosperms (Cuscuta reflexa), competitors (weeds such as Lantana Camara)

 Virus and Viroids